zosconnect/zosconnect-sample-cobol-apirequester/README.md

   chmod -R 750 ./resources
   ```

-* Setup definitions for the API Requester end-point and the CICS IPIC connection in server.xml.
+* Setup definitions for the API Requester end-point (outbound) and the CICS IPIC connection (inbound) in server.xml.
 The server.xml should have the following entries added.
   ```xml
   <zosconnect_endpointConnection id="nodejsClaims"
      host="claims-rule-node-demo.mybluemix.net"